scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/infrastructure-as-code-bootstrapping.md

 ## Authentication
 Instead of using root tokens, services authenticate using the **App Role** method, which is optimized for machine-machine authentication.

+You can find out more about auto-authentication here: https://developer.hashicorp.com/vault/docs/agent-and-proxy/autoauth

 ### Policies
 The script generates Vault policies that grant permission to `update` certificates only against the specific role assigned to that service.